Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

 Culms 1--2 m tall, 0.4--1 cm thick, pendulous; internodes 8--20 cm, not ridged, proximally glabrous, distally with light brown wooly scurf denser and darker in persistent ring below node; nodes not raised; branches 1(--2).
 Culm sheath longer than the internode, to 30 cm, apically narrow, to 3 mm wide, with sparse appressed antrorse setae and light wooly wax at first, external margin with dense light brown wooly hairs, internal margin glabrous and membranous; auricles absent; oral setae sparse, to 5 mm long, erect; ligule to 1 mm, truncate; blade to 5 cm, narrow, subulate, to 3 mm wide, erect, glabrous, deciduous.
-Leaf sheaths: sheath terete, glabrous, not pruinose, margins glabrous; ligule truncate to rounded, entire, glabrous, external ligule not ciliate; blade large, broad, 30--60 cm long, to 5--9 cm wide, lightly pilose along one side of abaxial midrib.
-2n = unknown.
-Name from Latintessellatus, ‘tessellate’ for the reticulate pattern of venation on the leaf blades.
+Leaf sheaths terete, glabrous, not pruinose, margins glabrous; ligule truncate to rounded, to 2mm, entire, glabrous, external ligule not ciliate; blade large, broad, 30--60 cm long, to 5--9 cm wide, abaxially minutely appressed-white-pubescent, and softly hairy along one side of midrib.
+Name from Latin tessellatus, ‘tessellate’ for the square pattern of venation on the leaf blades.

-Indocalamus tessellatus forms rather untidy mounds, with the culms being weighed down by the very large foliage leaf blades, which were once used for wrapping parcels of tea-leaves sent from China to Europe, and even for making sails for Chinese junks.
+Indocalamus tessellatus spreads widely and forms rather untidy mounds, with the culms being weighed down by the very large foliage leaf blades.